 When the tomato sauce has cooked for the 20 minutes, stir in the milk and continue to cook gently, uncovered, for a further 10 minutes.
 Season to taste.

-Once the meatballs have firmed up, put two tablespoons of oil into a large frying pan and brown the meatballs all over, about 5 minutes.
+Once the meatballs have firmed up, put two tablespoons of oil into a large frying pan/skillet and brown the meatballs all over, about 5 minutes.
 Remove them with a slotted spoon and add to the sauce.
 Cover the pan and cook for a further 20–30 minutes, until the meatballs are cooked through.

 Chop the remaining parsley and, just before serving, sprinkle over the meatballs.